auliakhalqillah/Titanic_Analysis/README.md

 Fare      0.257307 -0.549500  0.091566  0.159651  0.216225  1.000000
 ```
 In generally, the survived is inversely correlated with Pclass (Passanger Class) as a higher correlation from other features.
 It means the passangers who survived are in the fisrt class (Pclass = 1), where the first class indicates high socio-economic status.
 The Pclass also inversely correlated with Fare where the first class has high fare (expensive) and third class has low fare (cheap).
 It means, the passengers who survived are domainted in first class.
 On the other hand, the survived is weak correlated to Age, SibSp (Siblings/Spouses) and Parch (Parrents/Children).
-## How much passenger who aboard in RMS Titanic by Gender?
+## How many passengers aboard on RMS Titanic?
 ```
 print('\n[10] Passanger who aboard in RMS titanic by Gender') print('Female:', df[df['Sex'] == 'female']['Sex'].count())